mconfalonieri/external-dns-hetzner-webhook/README.tmpl.md

 of DNS records to an external DNS provider such as this one.
 This webhook allows you to manage your Hetzner domains inside your kubernetes cluster.

-> [!IMPORTANT]
-> Support for the legacy DNS system was discontinued by Hetzner.
-> For this reason the legacy DNS provider was removed from the sources in
-> **v1.0.0**, and the Cloud provider is now the default and only supported one.
->

 > [!TIP]
 > If you are upgrading from previous versions please read the
 > [Upgrading from previous versions](https://mconfalonieri.github.io/external-dns-hetzner-webhook/{{ .Version }}/upgrading/)